jagg1973/DocumentFlowManager/replit.md

 - Created comprehensive Docker implementation with MySQL 8.0, Redis, and automated setup
 - Built production-ready containerized environment with health checks and proper networking
 - Added development and production Docker configurations with hot reload support
+- Fixed Docker build issues by including dev dependencies for vite build process
+- Changed MySQL port from 3306 to 3307 to avoid local conflicts
+- Created docker-fix.sh script for automated cleanup and rebuild
 ```

 ## User Preferences